 Introduction to RFID

 This chapter provides an overview of the historical development of RFID.
 In addition, it describes the basic principles and the major technical aspects related to the RFID technology and its standardization.
-At the end, it will present the major issues in dense networks.
+By the end of this chapter, the major issues in dense networks will be presented.

 This chapter is organized as follows: Section 1 gives an overview about the historical development of the RFID.
 Section 2 presents the main components of the system.
 In section 3, I show the operating frequency bands in the RFID.
 Afterwards, I will present the classification of the RFID standards in section 4.
 Finally, the RFID collision problem will be described in section 5.